Travel Notes: Latin America - Honduras Travel Notes - Updated 27 May, 2023.

-Short URL: http://tnot.es/HN
+Short URL: https://tnot.es/HN

 Honduras is one of the largest countries in Central America.
-Its

-Salvador and Guatemala.
+Countries neighbouring Honduras: Nicaragua, El Salvador and Guatemala.

 Weather in South America: